 - Easily create a merchant account when onboarding a new seller to the marketplace

-- Take a percentage of each transaction as a fee while the transaction is occuring
+- Take a percentage of each transaction as a fee while the transaction is occurring

 - Accept payments in the marketplace any way possible but mostly via credit cards